MicrosoftDocs/customer-insights/ci-docs/predict-transactional-churn.md

 - At least [Contributor permissions](permissions.md).
 - At least 10 customer profiles, preferably more than 1,000 unique customers.
 - Customer Identifier, a unique identifier to match transactions to your customers.
-- Transaction data for at least double the selected time window.
-Preferably, two to three years of transaction history.
+- Transaction data for at least double the selected time window such as two to three years of transaction history.
+Ideally at least two transactions per customer.
 Transaction history must include:
   - **Transaction ID**: Unique identifier of a purchase or transaction.
   - **Transaction Date**: Date of the purchase or transaction.
   - **Value of the transaction**: Currency or numerical value amount of the transaction.
-- Less than 20% of missing values in the data field of the entity provided

-Ideally at least two transactions per customer.

-### Recommended data

-The following data is optional, but recommended for increased model performance.
-The more data the model can process, the more accurate the prediction.
-Therefore, we encourage you to ingest more customer activity data, if available.

-- Transaction history data:
   - **Unique product ID**: ID of the product or service purchased if your data is at a line item level.
   - **Whether this transaction was a return**: A true/false field that identifies if the transaction was a return or not.
 If the **Value of the transaction** is negative, we infer a return.
 - Customer activity data: